nborromeo/Performance-Diagnostics-Tools/README.md

 ### How it works

-The tool patches four methods in `CanvasUpdateRegistry` at the native code level using a 14-byte JMP detour (Windows, macOS, and Linux Editor builds are supported).
-When any of these methods is called, a hook captures the current stack trace and stores it.
-Just before the Canvas processes its rebuild queues, the tool pairs each queued element with its captured trace and records an entry.
+The tool patches methods at the native code level using a 14-byte JMP detour (Windows, macOS, and Linux Editor builds are supported).
+When any patched method is called, a hook captures the current stack trace and stores it.

-The patched methods are:
+**CanvasUpdateRegistry** — patched to catch managed layout and graphic rebuild registrations:
 - `RegisterCanvasElementForLayoutRebuild`
 - `TryRegisterCanvasElementForLayoutRebuild`
 - `RegisterCanvasElementForGraphicRebuild`
 - `TryRegisterCanvasElementForGraphicRebuild`

+**CanvasRenderer** — patched to catch native setter calls that bypass `CanvasUpdateRegistry` entirely (e.g. `SetColor`, `SetMesh`).
+These appear as **CR** (orange) entries in the list.
+CanvasRenderer events that are a downstream consequence of a managed Graphic/Layout invalidation already captured in the same frame are suppressed automatically to avoid duplicate noise.

+**Graphic tween methods** — `CrossFadeColor` (all overloads) and `CrossFadeAlpha` are patched to attribute per-frame tween updates to their originating call site rather than to the tween engine internals.

 The **Traces ON / Traces OFF** indicator in the toolbar shows whether patching succeeded.
 If it shows OFF, entries are still captured but without call stacks.